-- Examination of QA returns for assurance purposes to include how agencies ensure this across their workplace. - Consider a process for multi-agency learning and how this is embedded across the agencies. - Develop different methods for dissemination learning.
+- > How we will do this: - Examination of QA returns for assurance purposes to incluhow agencies ensure this across their workplace. - Consider a process for multi-agency learning and how this is embedded across the agencies. - Develop different methods for dissemination learning.